Wyming Brook

 The Wyming Brook is a river in the City of Sheffield, England.
 Its source is the Redmires Reservoirs near the Hallam Moors.
 It flows in a north-easterly direction for over 1 km down quite steep terrain into an underground chamber where it joins the Rivelin tunnel before it flows into the lower of the Rivelin Dams.
-There is a walking path that runs alongside the brook.
-The path can be quite steep, with it and the brook falling over 100 m in a kilometre.
-The river flows almost its entire length within the Wyming Brook Nature Reserve, which is managed by the Wildlife Trust for Sheffield and Rotherham.
-The surrounds are wooded near the bottom and more open near the top, with views of the Rivelin Valley.
-Wildlife found around Wyming Brook includes the dipper and the crossbill.
-The Peak District Boundary Walk runs through the nature reserve.
+The river flows almost its entire length within the Wyming Brook Nature Reserve, a Site of Special Scientific Interest which is managed by the Wildlife Trust for Sheffield and Rotherham.